 What Does It Mean to Prequalify for a Loan?

 When you get prequalified for a loan, you’re actually receiving a basic quote from the lender.
-Using personal financial information you provide, the lender can give you a ballpark idea of how much money you might be able to borrow.
+Using the personal financial information you provide, the lender can give you a ballpark idea of how much money you might be able to borrow.
 Additionally, as part of prequalification, you might receive a quote for a potential interest rate and other loan terms.

 With a prequalification, the lender is clearing you to move forward with a more involved loan application and establishing that you meet the basic requirements that would allow you to get a loan.
 It’s important to note, however, that the amounts and terms quoted when you prequalify aren’t final.
 They are a starting point, and the lender will review your documentation before moving forward with the loan and providing you with final terms.

 Different lenders use the terms “prequalification” and “preapproval” in different ways, according to their own processes.
 The important difference is the amount of detailed financial information a lender requires before you actually apply.